openshift/oadp-operator/docs/developer/olm_hacking.md

 route.route.openshift.io/oadp-default-aws-registry-route   oadp-default-aws-registry-route-oadp-operator.apps.cluster-dshah-4-5.dshah-4-5.mg.dog8code.com          oadp-default-aws-registry-svc   5000-tcp                 None
 ```

-- For cleaning up the deployed resources, remove the Velero CR instance,
+- For cleaning up the deployed resources, remove the DataProtectionApplication CR instance,
 and then uninstall the operator from the `README` instructions.
 To check if the
 resources are removed, run: